MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 The easiest way to get started with this task is to be signed in as a user that owns both the VSTS account and the Azure subscription.
 In this case, you won't have to manually create the endpoint.
-Otherwise, to learn how to create an Azure service endpoint, see [Create an Azure service endpoint](../library/connect-to-azure.md).
+Otherwise, to learn how to create an Azure service connection, see [Create an Azure service connection](../library/connect-to-azure.md).

 ::: moniker-end

 ::: moniker range="< vsts"

-To learn how to create an Azure service endpoint, see [Create an Azure service endpoint](../library/connect-to-azure.md).
+To learn how to create an Azure service connection, see [Create an Azure service connection](../library/connect-to-azure.md).

 ::: moniker-end